 “The components of accountability, forgiveness and reconciliation are essential to the leadership needed for the United Nation’s 75th year commemoration proposed by Secretary-General Antonio Gueterres as a year of listening.”
 Virginia Swain

-In 1992, Virginia Swain had a calling to go to the United Nations to study the reasons the Persian Gulf Resolution passed in the Security Council authorizing the use of armed force to compel Iraq to leave Kuwait.
+In 1992, Virginia Swain had a calling to go to the United Nations to study the reasons the Persian Gulf Resolution (authorizing the use of force to compel Iraq to leave Kuwait) passed in the Security Council.
 After two years of study, she began a Master’s Degree Independent Study through Lesley University to explore the theory and practice of coexistence — a minimum standard for a world safe for difference.
-She also developed a deeper standard — reconciliation, by creating a Peacebuilding Process of Reconciliation — to contain the anger, fear, and other emotions that lead to a breakdown of communications and to address deep-rooted, intractable disputes.
-She presented a paper at the Hague appeal for Peace iin 1999 outlining her research and practice.
+She also was also interested in developing a deeper standard — reconciliation, by creating a Peacebuilding Process of Reconciliation — to contain the anger, fear, and other emotions that lead to a breakdown of communications and to address deep-rooted, intractable disputes.

-Virginia’s thesis project was conceived and implemented as a nonviolent response for the Persian Gulf Resolution to develop political will among members of the United Nations Community and provide a new kind of leadership.
-It was her hope that Reconciliation Leaders could contribute to Chapter V1 of the UN Charter so the United Nations and the international community could become a true peacemaking body, dedicated to serve its followers, the world’s peoples, by using pacific resolution of disputes.
+Her thesis project was conceived and implemented as a nonviolent response for the Persian Gulf Resolution to develop political will among members of the United Nations community and provide a new kind of leadership.
+It was her hope that Reconciliation Leaders could contribute to Chapter VI of the Charter so the United Nations and the international community could become a true peacemaking body, dedicated to serve its followers, the world’s peoples, by using pacific resolution of disputes.

 A Way to Address the Cycle of Violence